worstcase/gumshoe/docs/probe/properties-unclosed-socket.md

 Properties for Unclosed Socket Reporting
 ========================================

-These properties are used by the Probe to install the hook, filter stacks, and forward information generated about unclosed sockets.
+These properties are used by the ProbeManager to install the hook, filter stacks, and forward information generated about unclosed sockets.

 Configuration Properties
 ------------------------

-Initialization can use system properties by calling Probe.initialize() or with an explicit Properties argument.
+Initialization can use system properties by calling ProbeManager.initialize() or with an explicit Properties argument.

     gumshoe.socket-unclosed.period     Reports will be generated at regular intervals (in milliseconds) gumshoe.socket-unclosed.onshutdown If true, a report will be generated when the JVM exits